Can Makeup Damage Your Eyes?

 Wearing sunglasses outside to minimise sun damage to the eyes trying warm compresses or eyelid massage.

-Use preservative-free 'artificial' tears to strengthen your tear film and top-up your tears.
+Use preservative-free, lubricating drops & sprays to strengthen your tear film and top-up your tears.

 Avoid fans or heaters near or directly on your face, which can worsen your dry eyes.